Why work in the industry

 Jobs in the pharmaceutical industry are typically well paid and often come with other benefits such as bonuses, medical insurance, pension plans and transport loans.

-Within the industry holiday allowance and parental leave are normally good, and there is often the option of flexible working hours.
-Many companies promote sports and social activities and charity events.
-This makes for a sociable environment with a healthy balance between life inside and outside work resulting in lively and enthusiastic employees.
+Across the industry holiday allowance and parental leave are normally good, and there is often the option of flexible working hours.
+Many companies promote sports and social activities and charity events - making for a sociable environment with a healthy work-life balance resulting in lively and enthusiastic employees who feel appreciated.

 Hello, my name is Suki Balendra and I'm the Life Sciences Lead for the NIHR Clinical Research Network.
 And the NIHR is the National Institute of Health Research.
 So I'm based at Imperial College Healthcare NHS Trust.